 GPlates can visualize reconstructed raster data on any graphics hardware manufactured in the last decade.
-This is because raster reconstruction visualization requires only base OpenGL 1.1 functionality plus support for destination-alpha (for writing raster opacity to target textures) and four texture units, which is well supported by all graphics hardware in that time period.
+This is because raster reconstruction visualization requires only base OpenGL 1.1 functionality plus support for destination alpha (for writing raster opacity to target textures) and four texture units; this is well supported by all graphics hardware from that time period.

-However some remote desktop software (where GPlates runs on the remote system) lack support for hardware-accelerated graphics and fall back to OpenGL software rendering.
-This can be problematic if the software rendering is either too slow or lacks support for destination-alpha and four texture units.
-An example of the latter case is Microsoft's OpenGL 1.1 software renderer written in 1996 (and essentially unchanged since).
+However, some remote desktop software (where GPlates runs on the remote system) lacks support for hardwareaccelerated graphics and falls back on OpenGL software rendering.
+This can be problematic if the software rendering is either too slow or lacks support for destination alpha and four texture units.
+An example of the latter case is Microsoft's OpenGL 1.1 software renderer, written in 1996 (and essentially unchanged since).

 In general GPlates takes advantage of more advanced graphics functionality when it is available but does not require it.
-For example the OpenGL Shading Language (GLSL) (OpenGL Architecture Review Board, 2014), based on the syntax of the C programming
+For example the OpenGL Shading Language (GLSL) (OpenGL Architecture Review Board, 2014), based on the syntax of the C programming language, affords GPlates more flexibility and performance in rendering and also enables normal map surface lighting.
+GPlates also makes heavy use of render-totexture during raster reconstruction, and the well-supported GL\EXT\framebuffer\object capability improves performance by enabling direct rendering to textures - with GPlates falling back on indirect rendering, via the main frame buffer, when this is not supported.

-- 20 language, affords GPlates more flexibility and performance in rendering and also enables normal map surface lighting.
-GPlates also makes heavy use of render-to-texture during raster reconstruction and the well-supported GL_EXT_framebuffer_object capability improves performance by enabling direct rendering to textures - with GPlates falling back to indirect rendering, via the main frame buffer, when this is not supported. - Reconstructing raw numerical (floating-point) raster data, for non-visualization purposes such as raster export or analysis, requires graphics hardware supporting the GL_ARB_texture_float and GL_ARB_pixel_buffer_object OpenGL capabilities as well as GLSL (roughly equivalent to the functionality of OpenGL version 2.1) which, while not as ubiquitous as support for OpenGL 1.1, is still well supported by most graphics hardware in use today.
+Reconstructing raw numerical (floating-point) raster data for non-visualization purposes such as raster export or analysis requires graphics hardware supporting the GL\ARB\texture\float and GL\ARB\pixel\buffer\object OpenGL capabilities as well as GLSL (roughly equivalent to the functionality of OpenGL version 2.1), which, while not as ubiquitously supported as OpenGL 1.1, is still well supported by most graphics hardware in use today.

-6 Discussion and conclusions
+6 Discussion

 The main advantage of cube maps in a GPlates context is a simplified implementation of raster reconstruction.
-The cube map approach decouples the rendering of the geo-referenced raster from its reconstruction thereby avoiding the need to find the spatial intersections of tectonic regions within the hierarchy of geo-referenced tile regions which would, in turn, require polygon-on-the-sphere intersection and triangulation algorithms that are numerically robust in the presence of self-intersecting polygons (with interior holes).
+The cube map approach decouples the rendering of the geo-referenced raster from its reconstruction, thereby avoiding the need to find the spatial intersections of tectonic regions within the hierarchy of geo-referenced tile regions, which would, in turn, require polygon-on-the-sphere intersection and triangulation algorithms that are numerically robust in the presence of selfintersecting polygons (with interior holes).